vuestorefront/vue-storefront-api/docker/varnish/README.md

 ```

 I am caching request that starts with `/api/catalog/`.
 As you can see I cache both POST and GET.
-This is because in my project I use huge ES requests to compute Facted Filters.
+This is because in my project I use huge ES requests to compute Faceted Filters.
 I would exceed HTTP GET limit.

 Thanks to this line and `bodyaccess`, I can distinguish requests to the same URL by their body!
 ```vcl